 To ensure you’re fully covered for any trip, it’s important to always buy your travel insurance as soon as you’ve booked your holiday.

-This means that not only will you have protection against things going wrong while you’re away, but also for issues before you go.
-For example, you may receive a payout if you’re forced to cancel your holiday for any reason, such as illness, jury service or bereavement, or if the travel provider cancels your holiday.
-Bear in mind that trip cancellation is the number one reason for travel claims.
-Therefore, leaving buying travel insurance until some time after you’ve booked your holiday could mean you miss out on valuable protection.
+This means that not only will you have protection against things going wrong while you’re away, but also for any issues that disrupt your holiday plans before you go.
+For example, you may receive a payout if you’re forced to cancel your holiday due to illness, jury service or bereavement, or if the travel provider cancels your holiday.

 You might also be able to make a claim if your trip is delayed, although depending on where you’re travelling, your insurer might expect you to claim compensation through your travel provider first.